 You can insure cars with rebuilt titles in Missouri.
 Most insurance companies should offer you a policy.
 However, you may only be able to get liability coverage.
 Few, if any, providers offer full coverage on rebuilt titles.
 This is because insurers understand that rebuilt cars were once totaled, so they may carry a higher safety risk.
 Rates are also likely to be high for this reason.

 Full Windshield Replacement

 Some states require insurers to replace your windshield without a deductible if it has damage.
 Missouri doesn’t have any law about this.
 This means that you’ll need to pay a deductible for any comprehensive claims involving your windshield.

-Another option is to buy full glass coverage.
+Another option is to add full glass insurance to your policy.
 For an extra cost added to your premiums, your insurer will replace your windshield deductible-free.
 Full glass coverage may be a smart choice in Missouri, where tornadoes and other severe weather are the norms.

 If you get into a car accident, chances are you’re going to end up filing a claim.
 You must file a claim as soon as possible so that you can get repairs or medical help promptly.
 Missouri’s Department of Insurance recommends that drivers file a claim with their insurer unless they’re not at fault.
 If this is the case, you should file a claim with the other driver’s insurer.

 What to Expect After Filing a Claim

 After you file, you should expect your insurer to handle the claim fairly and promptly.
 In Missouri, the Unfair Claims Settlement Practices Act (UCSPA) requires insurers to investigate your claim within 30 days.
 The insurer must then send any claim forms within ten days.
 Then, the insurer must accept or deny the claim within 15 days.
 After the investigation concludes, you should receive a settlement.